 rpm2cpio u-boot-qemu-*.rpm | cpio -vi --to-stdout './usr/share/u-boot/qemu-riscv64_smode/u-boot.bin' > u-boot.bin

-If you need access via vnc, then you need to specify "-vnc: 1" instead of "-sdl" and connect to 5901 port (5900 port is taken for network forwarding):
+If you need to access the virtual machine via VNC, replace -device virtio-vga-gl and -display sdl options with "-device virtio-vga -vnc :1" and connect to 5901 port (5900 port is taken for the network forwarding):

 $ vncviewer localhost:5901